drfailov/DRM_Watch_v2/README.md

-# Hardware and case
+# Hardware
 <img src="Photos/2022-03-02 Hardware-and-case.jpg" width="300"/>
-If you want to assemble your own DRM Watch, this block is for you:)
+If you want to assemble your own DRM Watch, this block is for you:) \
 To assemble watch, you will need: <b>circuit board, parts or modules to desolder, case</b>.
 Also, some instruments, much time and some experience.

-## Used parts
+## Hardware > Used parts
 - Arduino Nano (MEGA328P chip)
 - Nokia 1280 LCD (PCF8814 chip)
 - RTC module (DS3231M chip)